wormhole-foundation/wormhole/DEVELOP.md

 Adjust number of nodes in running cluster:

     tilt args -- --num=2

+(this is only useful if you want to test scenarios where the number of nodes diverges from the guardian set - otherwise, `tilt down` and restart the cluster)

 Once you're done, press Ctrl-C. Run `tilt down` to tear down the devnet.